 Choosing the Right LED Lighting for Your Home

 The Light Emitting Diodes (LED) bulbs are versatile as they come in assorted colours.
 This means you can choose the light like the flat LED lights that gives a feel of a well-lit day to a fireside glow for an intimate setting, just at the turn of a dial.
-LED lighting can also be automated with sensors and remotes to control the illumination and colour.
-There so many options in the market but here are the basics of choosing your LED bulbs.
+DRSA also provides the LED lighting which can also be automated with sensors and remotes to control the illumination and colour.
+There are so many options on the market but here are the basics of choosing your LED bulbs.

 - Install the LEDs where most essential

 For example, the kitchen, the study, the toilet and other areas of your home with high traffic.
 But if you get a deal it would be ideal to replace them everywhere in the house.
 Such as in the closets, pantry and basement.
 These places may be used seldom but the bulbs are long lasting, thus they will last longer than the expected life of 20 – 30 years.
 In the long run, your investment will pay off in the form of lower bills and energy saving.

 Watts are the units to measure the amount of energy used by the bulb.
 While lumens are a measure of the illumination cast by them.
 When buying led corn bulbs look for the lumens of light cast, instead of watts.
 This means low wattage bulbs use less electricity.
 But in the case of led corn bulbs, they produce high illumination even at low wattage.
 This makes them ideal for your budget.
 About 1500 – 3000 lumens are needed to light your room with good visibility.